vivachu/slate/source/includes/_entries.md

 Parameter | Required | Description
 --------- | ------- | -----------
-caption | false | The name of the pet
 image | true | The ID of the image.
 pet | true | The ID of the pet.
+contest | true | The ID of the contest.
+entryFee | false | The entry fee paid
+caption | false | The description of the entry
 location | false | The location string. shareOnFacebook | false | Whether or not to share the entry on Facebook. shareOnTwitter | false | Whether or not to share the entry on Twitter.